Modern Times

 HOW MY TIMELINE IS STRUCTURED

 Much of the information in the Modern Age section of the Batman Chronology Project was directly influenced by the unbelievably amazing “Unauthorized Chronology of the DC Universe” by Chris J Miller.
 The domain registration has lapsed on Miller’s site, originally at dcu.smartmemes.com, but you can still check out his unfinished but inspirational historiography via the Internet Archive’s Wayback Machine.
 If you haven’t seen this site, then you aren’t a true continuity buff or worthy of the title “comic book nerd.”
 I encourage everyone to check out this herculean effort!
 Like myself, Miller regards canonical narrative the way it is written (post retcons, of course).
-His timeline also mirrors mine in length, around 23 years long, based upon information taken directly from within comic books.
+His timeline also mirrors mine in length, around twenty-three years long, based upon information taken directly from within comic books.
 If you literally read every Modern Age Batman comic book from 1986 through 2011, noting all the changes of season, topical references, references to time, editorial notes, character aging, and character development, you wind up with a mix of contradictions.
 But if you whittle that down to form the best possible combination of these contradictions, you’ll be able to find a (semi-)concrete timeline.
 This is essentially what Miller and I both have done.

 However, I’d be remiss if I didn’t explain why my chronology explicitly (and purposefully) differs from other chronologies on the web, including Miller’s “Unauthorized Chronology.”
-First off, when you add-in all the other DC characters (besides the Bat-Family) you’ll find that things need to shift and fit-to-form even more in order to make things understandable and believable from a narrative perspective.
+First off, when you add-in all the other DC characters (besides the Bat-Family) you’ll find that things need to shift and fit-to-form even more in order to make things understandable and explicable from a narrative perspective.
 This is Miller’s burden, one which I haven’t quite undertaken—and one that has caused some contradiction between our works.
 Miller’s chronology, along with some other respected online timeline projects, also place important events (such as the debut of Two-Face, the appearance of Dick Grayson as Robin, and the formation of the JLA) a year or so prior to when they appear on my list.
 For example, Miller has Two-Face debuting in Year Two and Robin debuting in Year Three shortly after the JLA.
 My chronology lists Two-Face debuting in Year Three and Robin debuting in Year Five before the JLA debuts.

-The Batman Chronology Project mainly differs because it DOES NOT compress, shorten, or exclude The Long Halloween or Dark Victory.
+The Batman Chronology Project mainly differs because it does not compress, shorten, or exclude The Long Halloween or Dark Victory.
 The Long Halloween is the ultimate and final origin story for Two-Face.
 Likewise, its sequel Dark Victory is the ultimate and final origin story for Robin.
 (Robin: Year One was published a year after Dark Victory, but it actually takes place after Robin’s debut in Dark Victory, co-existing alongside it fairly well.)
-The ONLY way to have Two-Face debut in Year Two is to retcon a shorter Long Halloween.
-The ONLY way to have Robin debut in Year Three is to basically chisel the entirety of the yearlong Dark Victory series into mere weeks.
+The only way to have Two-Face debut in Year Two is to retcon a shorter Long Halloween.
+The only way to have Robin debut in Year Three is to basically chisel the entirety of the yearlong Dark Victory series into mere weeks.
 And the only way to have the JLA debut in Year Three is to already have eliminated the three years necessary to house The Long Halloween and Dark Victory.
 Furthermore, one would probably need to eliminate many of the Legends of the Dark Knight stories that I refuse to exclude from my timeline to get to a universe where Two-Face, Robin, and the JLA debut earlier.

 One could pitch an argument that compromise (retconning/time-compression) is necessary in order to jibe with DC editorial and these other Modern Age timelines, especially since the Batman Chronology Project time-compresses many arcs in Modern Age Batman’s later years, especially after Year 14.
 I am against that argument, however, because the temporal tightening that goes on in the latter end of the timeline doesn’t alter narrative or change in-story details (except in quite rare unavoidable cases).
 The majority of the time-compression happens simply via the elimination of gaps and ellipses (i.e. breathing room) in-between stories.
 Most topical references have to be ignored as a result of this compression, but narrative isn’t erased or changed wholesale.